 My Gluten Free Sloppy Joe Recipe calls for bell peppers and onions, but you can add in as many other finely diced vegetables as you would like.
 In fact, it’s a great way to sneak some in if you have a picky eater or two in the family.

-- My kids love this ground pork fried rice.
+My kids love this ground pork fried rice.
 You can make a lot and enjoy it for several days because it reheats well.
-Use veggies you have on-hand!
+Use any vegetables you have on hand!

-- Make a big pot of this carnitas and it can be the base of so many meals!
+Make a big pot of these carnitas and it can be the base of so many meals!
+The extras freeze really easily.

 One amazingly easy way to help keep your grocery budget down is to serve meatless meals a couple of times each week.
 This amazing Gluten Free Fettuccini Alfredo recipe fits the bill.
 Delicious, filling, easy to make, and versatile.